hnakamur/luvit-c-module-example/README.md

 # luvit-c-module-example

-This is a example C module for luvit.
+This is an example C module for luvit.

 ## Build

-On OSX, run
+run
 ```
-./build_osx.sh
+./build.sh
 ```

-On other OSes, see http://lua-users.org/wiki/BuildingModules

 ## TODO
-* Use gyp for build.
+* Add conditions for other OSes than mac in example.gyp.

 ## License